apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 ## Strategic voting

-A big question for voters of 3rd and 4th place parties is always strategic voting.
+A big question for supporters of 3rd and 4th place parties is always strategic voting.
 For example, a number of voters who leaned NDP last year voted instead for Justin Trudeau.
 For those who voted for Trudeau as a “this will be the last federal election using first-past-the-post” candidate, that bridge is now likely burned.
 On the other hand, those who voted Liberal as a “Stop Harper” vote might consider doing so again, depending on their riding.

-Since strategic voting is so riding-dependent, if you’re an “Not Conservative” voter, you’ll want to look up your riding.
+Since strategic voting is so riding-dependent, if you’re an “Not Conservative” voter, you’ll need to look up your riding.
 Although you can just reference Wikipedia, or Justin McElroy’s excellent [countdown of every BC riding from least to most interesting](https://twitter.com/j_mcelroy/status/1183186648764280833?s=21), the change in fortunes and polls across parties can make it really hard to project who actually has a chance in a given riding.
 That’s why I was pleased to find [338Canada](http://338canada.com), a low-budget but surprisingly in-depth data source for every riding in this year’s election.
 Don’t miss their projections plotted on the [electoral history chart](http://338canada.com/districts/59035e.htm#hist) for your riding, which should be helpful in any attempt at voting strategically.

 Once you have a sense of what candidates might win in your riding, “anything but Conservative” voters can take an approach like this:

 1. If a Liberal, NDP, Bloc, or Green candidate seems to clearly have the best chance of defeating the Conservative one in your riding, then vote for that candidate.
 2. If it seems unclear what left-leaning candidate has the best chance, or it’s within the (large) margin of polling error, then vote for the candidate you like best.

 The core goal of strategic voting on the left is to not hand a left-leaning riding to the Conservatives due to vote-splitting.
-While the Liberals are the only progressive party with a real shot at winning the election overall, successfully electing an NDP or Green MP is still a success for progressives in the parliamentary system, especially given that a minority government seems likely and parties may need to form alliances.
+While the Liberals are the only progressive party with a real shot at winning the election overall, successfully electing an NDP or Green MP is still a success for progressives in the parliamentary system.
+This is especially true now, given that a minority government seems likely and parties may need to form alliances.

 If only we could get a prime minister who pledged to stop first past the post, we wouldn’t have to worry about strategic voting anymore.
 One can dream.